 Regular bars are also around though they are few and far between.
 Working women only appear to visit a few regularly.
 One is located in the Park Royal.
 When approaching from the lobby this bar seems to be buried in the hotel requiring several turns and a flight of stairs to reach but there is also a direct entrance on the side of the hotel.
 While the staff ask customers entering from the side for an entrance fee they seem to let those who come from the lobby in for free, probably assuming they are guests.
 The bar comes alive at 9 pm but only barely.
 At 9:30 the lights are dimmed.
 The working women who ply their trade here tend to be a little more plump and less attractive than the fashion gals though they are much more likely to speak passable English.
 There are no set fees as is the case with any set of self employed people though the average asking rate seems to be about 100 US dollars or the equivalent in local currency.

 Another bar where working women often show up on weekends is on the second floor of the five star Sule Shangri-La hotel which was long known as the Trader’s Hotel.
 The women there ask for similar rates to their cohorts at the Park Royal bar which they are very likely also familiar with.

-That’s what I know or at least all that I could recall while writing this.
+That’s what I know, or at least all that I could recall while writing this report on prostitution in Yangon.
 I hope readers will find some value in it and return in the future for all the other city sex reports still to come.